OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 ## Maturity 1
 ### Benefits
 ### Activity
-Applications are deployed via automated processes, or manually by persons other than the developers.
-Developers should not have access to production environments.
+Deploy applications via automated processes, or manually by people other than the developers.
+Developers do not have access to production environments.

-Any tools utilised during deployment should be carefully chosen and hardened appropriately.
-These tools may require access to the production environment, which makes the security of the tools themselves extremely critical.
-This includes ensuring that the integrity of the tools themselves and the workflows that they are programmed to follow.
+Choose any tools used during deployment carefully and harden them appropriately.
+If these tools require access to the production environment, their security is extremely critical.
+Ensure the integrity of the tools themselves and the workflows they follow.

-The tools and/or engineer conducting the deployment will require access to production credentials and secrets.
-These should be handled with care - e.g. according to the principle of least privilege, and encrypted at rest with keys held in a trusted platform module (TPM) or hardware security module (HSM).
+Handle access to the production credentials and secrets for the tools and engineer conducting the deployment with care - e.g. according to the principle of least privilege, and encrypted at rest with keys held in a trusted platform module (TPM) or hardware security module (HSM).

-Persons with access to production should have to go through a minimum level of training or certification to ensure competancy in this sensitive environment.
+People with access to production have to go through a minimum level of training or certification to ensure competency in this sensitive environment.
 Refer to [Governance > Education & Guidance](../governance/g-education-guidance/).

 #### Maturity Questions
 ##### Q 1